 From Year 2, pupils are able to receive instrumental tuition and are able to sit British music exams e.g. Associated Board of the Royal Schools of Music.
 The School is the Bahrain centre for ABRSM.

 LAMDA courses and examinations are offered from Year 2.

 St Christopher's School Sports and Arts Academy (SPARTA) enables participants to enjoy and learn in a variety of different ways on its ever developing activities programme.

 Our senior management and leadership structure

-The Infant, Junior and Senior schools also have their own Senior Management Teams (SMTs).
-The Senior School currently has the Head plus one Deputy Head and four Assistant Heads, and the Junior and Infant SMTs each consist of the Head and two Assistant Heads.
+The Infant, Junior and Senior schools also have their own Senior Leadership Teams (SLTs).
+The Senior School currently has the Head plus one Deputy Head and four Assistant Heads, and the Junior and Infant SLTs each consist of the Head and two Assistant Heads.
 Assistant Head positions are seen very much as preparation for Headship.
 Accordingly, each of these has a clearly defined portfolio of responsibilities that will rotate as the years pass.
 In recent years, two Junior School Assistant Heads have gone on to good overseas headships and a Senior School Assistant Head went on to take up a Headship in Europe.